Magat Dam: History

-The construction and appurtenant structures was authorized by Presidential Decree No/ 693 signed on May 7, 1975 by then President Ferdinand E. Marcos.
-The Magat Dam was constructed in 1978 and inaugurated by Marcos on October 27, 1982 and started operations in 1983.
+The construction and appurtenant structures were authorized by Presidential Decree No/ 693 signed on May 7, 1975, by then President Ferdinand E. Marcos.
+The Magat Dam was constructed in 1978, inaugurated by Marcos on October 27, 1982, and started operations in 1983.

 Implementation of this multipurpose project was based on the preliminary study conducted in 1973 by the National Irrigation Administration (NIA) with the assistance of the United States Bureau of Reclamation (USBR) and the United States Agency for International Development (USAID).

 Subsequent detailed and extensive dam site investigation and engineering studies further confirmed the feasibility of what is now known as NIA's most daring infrastructure project and one of Asia's biggest dams today.

 It was Southeast Asia's first large multipurpose dam.
 The dam is part of the Magat River Multipurpose Project (MRMP) which was financed by the World Bank and whose purpose is to improve on the existing Magat River Irrigation System (MARIS) and to triple the production of rice in the Cagayan River basin.

 The project was jointly financed by the Philippine Government and the World Bank which extended a US$150M loan to finance the foreign exchange requirement.
 In addition, a US$9M loan from Bahrain was obtained for the purchase of other equipment for the diversion tunnel, soil laboratory and model testing.
 The total project cost is US$3.4B (yr.
 1975).

 The dam was constructed to last for 50 years but increased siltation and sedimentation in the reservoir, slash-and-burn farming, illegal logging and fish-caging resulted in the deterioration of the dam's watershed.
 The 1990 Luzon earthquake also contributed to the increased siltation in the Magat River system.
-Because of this, on January 2006, then President Gloria Macapagal Arroyo instructed various government agencies to create a rehabilitation plan to improve the lifespan of the dam system.
+Because of this, in January 2006, then President Gloria Macapagal Arroyo instructed various government agencies to create a rehabilitation plan to improve the lifespan of the dam system.

 The non-power components such as the dam, reservoir, and intake gates are owned, operated, and managed by the National Irrigation Administration (NIA).
 The hydroelectric plant was formerly owned by the National Power Corporation (NAPOCOR).
 Under the Electric Power Industry Reform Act of 2001 (Republic Act No. 9136), the Magat hydroelectric power plant underwent a privatization process.
 As a result, the plant's ownership and operation was turned over to SN Aboitiz Power-Magat, Inc. (SNAP-Magat), a joint venture of a local company, Aboitiz Power Corporation (AP), and a Norwegian firm SN Power in April 2007.
 SNAP won the bidding in 2006.